 Solution 1- the simple route: Simply make sure VoiceAttack is held on your Windows partition.

-Solution 2- the other, almost as simple route: You may keep VoiceAttack installed in a different location i.e without being on a Windows partition, but we can set up a simple alias in Windows to pretend where you have VoiceAttack located is on your Windows partition.
+Solution 2- the other, almost as simple route: You may keep VoiceAttack installed in a different location i.e without being on a Windows partition, but we can set up a simple alias in Windows to fool Windows into thinking you have VoiceAttack installed on your Windows partition.